BenjaminTuckerInstitute/Liberty/3/21/liberty.md

 Kirsanoff talked a long time in this tone.
 And at last the patient told him the name of the man she loved, and gave him permission to speak to her father.
 Polosoff was greatly astonished to learn that the cause of his daughter’s exhaustion was a desperate passion; he was still more astonished when he heard the name of the man whom she loved, and said firmly: “Let her die rather.
 Her death would be the lesser misfortune for her as well as for me.”

-The case was the more difficult from the fact that Kirsanoff, after hearing Polosoff's reasons, saw that the old man was right and not his daughter.
+The case was the more difficult from the fact that Kirsanoff, after hearing Polosoff’s reasons, saw that the old man was right and not his daughter.

 #### IV.